People Helping People

 People Helping People is a collection of narrative portraits celebrating a few of the outstanding volunteers who are united in the common cause of improving our community.
 They are the unsung heroes among us.

-These photographs are meant to give voice to people through art.
-The bold, simple quotes are intended to support the larger, contextual photos and enhance the visible passion of the individual.
 When combined with their personal stories, these portraits remind us that there is no one type of person, no age group or chosen few who control the evolution of our community.
 Each person and organization is different, with their own story and their own reasons for why they do what they do.

 I definitely have a soft spot for at-risk youth, and I love digging in the dirt.
 When I was a kid in the seventies, my parents did the “back to the land” thing.
 I grew up on boxed potatoes and marshmallow fluff, then my mom and stepdad went crazy, and we got a cow and chickens and a giant garden.
 I loved it!
 I love it all.
 If there is something that you really love, and you want to give yourself and your time, see if you can find that match.